 For sand play, be sure to provide adequate drainage, which can typically be provided by having gravel beneath the sand area.

 Locate your sand play areas away from active play areas and provide enough room for many children to play without getting in each other's way.
 A 40 square foot space is a comfortable play area for groups of up to 10 children.
-Try designing the area so there are a variety of places and activities for children in small groups (one to four) or for playing alone.
+Try designing the area so there are a variety of places and activities for children in small groups (one to four) or for playing alone.35 Seating along the edges can provide a comfortable perch for supervisors, but make sure it's not so close as to impede play.

 Coarse grain sand is helpful in large areas since it wipes off the body easily.
-If you are more interested in building with sand (sandcastles, molded shapes, etc.) then a finer grain, low-silica play sand can be more productive.
+If you are more interested in building with sand (sand-castles, molded shapes, etc.) then a finer grain, low-silica play sand can be more productive.
 Builders' sand is not suitable as it can contain irritants and cause stains.
-The sand will need to be topped up every one or two years and will need to be completely replaced every four or five years, though these frequencies depend on the nature of each individual site.
+The sand will need to be topped up every one or two years and will need to be completely replaced every four or five years, though these frequencies depend on the nature of each individual site.36

 In a managed space, staff often place a cover over a sand play space to keep animals and debris out of the area overnight.
 Select a cover that is lightweight and easy to lift and contains a breathable mesh netting rather than a tarp that can get weighed down with water and dirt.
-Choose covers that let in water, air, and sunlight for the best overall health and cleanliness of the sand.
-Ensure the cover can be tightly secured both when on and off the sandbox.
+Choose covers that let in water, air, and sunlight for the best overall health and cleanliness of the sand.37 Ensure the cover can be tightly secured both when on and off the sandbox.